avdd/loco/doc/dev.md

 installing a distro multiple times.
 Here are basic instructions for that.

 - Install the distro from the store
-- Do any basic configuration (e.g. user, password, sudo)
+- Do any basic configuration (e.g. user, password, sudo, apt)
 - Export the distro to a tar file with `wsl --export <distro> <tarfile>`
 - Stop the distro: `wsl -t <distro>`
 - Unregister the distro `wsl --unregister <distro>`